With the Colorado point system, your driver’s license can be suspended for six months to one year if you accumulate

 3. What is a DMV point hearing?

 DMV point hearings are administrative trials at the Colorado DMV where you can contest your driver’s license suspension.
 Everyone who faces a license suspension for accruing too many DMV points is entitled to a hearing.
-The DMV mails you notice of the date and time of your hearing.
+The DMV will mail you a notice of the date and time of your hearing.

-The hearing officer presiding over the DMV hearing decides whether enough evidence exists to suspend your license.
+The hearing master presiding over the DMV hearing decides whether enough evidence exists to suspend your license.
 They will take into account:

 The requirements for reinstatement of your license vary depending on what the point suspension or revocation was for.
-In most cases they include:
+In most cases, a reinstatement requires:

 - A reinstatement fee of $95 (plus a fee of $25 in DUI/DWAI/UDD cases) payable to the Department of Revenue, and